 Now however, these schemes have moved beyond pensions and childcare to offer employees access to a range of other goods and services from cycle to work schemes to high-tech gadgets.
 The UK’s cycle to work scheme was launched in 2004 following the introduction of a tax break in the cycling industry, and to encourage more workers to commute to work on their bikes and leave their cars at home.
 Today, our own Cyclescheme is offered to employees in over 45,000 workplaces and has enabled over half a million people to cost-effectively purchase a bike on which to travel to their place of work.

-More recently, we have also launched Techscheme and Phonescheme to give employees the ability to spread the cost on high-value tech devices such as tablets, laptops and smartphones and the latest fitness technology.
+More recently, we have also launched Techscheme to give employees the ability to spread the cost on high-value tech devices such as tablets, laptops and smartphones and the latest fitness technology.
 These schemes also enable employees to obtain the latest ‘must-have’ tech devices at discounted rates.

 Access to these items becomes affordable as all items can be paid for directly from your salary over 12, 24 or 36 months.
 All payments are interest free and there are no credit checks.

 So for those looking to get their hands on the latest gadgets or invest in a bike to get to work, maximising your pay through a salary sacrifice scheme might be just the most affordable route to these items that you need, without the need to increase the consumer debt pile even further.

 Cycling to work is full of benefits from saving money to better health and wellbeing.
 Our brand new infographic captures these benefits – and more – in a standout way.